Buddhism

 to the Mahâyâna, Buddha wanted to

-find a way to help all sentient beings discover the "Other Shore" as soon as
+find a way to help all sentient beings discover the "Other Shore" as

 possible.
 The Great Vehicle brings universal "bodhicitta" or "compassion" into